oracle/oci-secrets-store-csi-driver-provider/GettingStarted.md

      * On pushing a commit
   * dependencies:
      * None
-2.	build-n-push.yaml – builds and pushes to image registry
+2.	build-n-push.yaml – builds and pushes image to image registry
   * Functionality:
      * builds docker image
      * pushes to registry